 You will be issued a zero alcohol licence if you have been given a zero alcohol sentence by the courts.
 The zero alcohol licence will be issued when you apply to reinstate your licence.
 See the Reinstating your licence section for more information.
 You will need to complete any period of disqualification the courts have given you before you can apply for a zero alcohol licence.
 If you have a zero alcohol licence you must maintain a zero alcohol limit at all times when driving.
 This means that if you have any alcohol in your system you’re not allowed to drive.

-You will need to hold your zero alcohol licence for 3 years.
-Any period that your alcohol interlock licence is not current (eg disqualified, suspended, revoked or reinstate) is not included when calculating the three-year period.
+You will need to hold your zero alcohol licence for three years.
+Any period that your zero alcohol licence is not current (eg disqualified, suspended, revoked or reinstate) is not included when calculating the three-year period.

 Zero alcohol licences are also issued to participants in the alcohol interlock programme.
 For more information see Factsheet 58 Alcohol interlocks.

 At the end of a disqualification or suspension (other than 28-day roadside suspensions) or when your zero alcohol licence expires you will be unlicensed and are not entitled to drive until you have applied at a driver licensing agent to have your licence reinstated and a new licence has been issued.
 Any licence card held by you at the time of your suspension or disqualification will have been permanently cancelled.

 You can apply to have your licence reinstated at any Transport Agency driver licensing agent.
 You will need to:

 - complete an Application for reissue of driver licence form (DL7)

 - provide acceptable evidence of identity - this can be:

 - your New Zealand photographic licence (which must be current or expired up to two years), or